circus-tent/circus/docs/source/security.rst

 the system, you may not have access to all the features Circus provides.

-For instance, some statistics features on a running processes require privileges.
-Typically, if the CPU usage numbers you get using the **stats** command are *0*, it means your user can't access the proc files.
+For instance, some statistics features on a running processes require extended privileges.
+Typically, if the CPU usage numbers you get using the **stats** command are *N/A*, it means your user can't access the proc files.

 You may run **circusd** as root, to fix this, and set the **uid** and **gid**